saxix/django-admin-extra-urls/README.rst

 ================

-plugable django application that offers one single Mixin ``ExtraUrlMixin`` to easily add new url (and related buttons on the screen) to any ModelAdmin.
+pluggable django application that offers one single mixin class ``ExtraUrlMixin`` to easily add new url (and related buttons on the screen) to any ModelAdmin.

 It provides two decorators ``link()`` and ``action()``.